When you are getting divorced, you can create a stable, more advantageous position for yourself by taking several financial steps…

 - a praecipe for a grounds order or for the divorce decree.

-Where one spouse will not agree to the divorce, or where issues such as discovery, document requests, appraisals, interim hearings, support, alimony, or equitable distribution must be resolved, processing the divorce is much more complicated
+Where one spouse will not agree to the divorce, or where issues such as discovery, document requests, appraisals, interim hearings, support, alimony, or equitable distribution must be resolved, processing the divorce is much more complicated.

 4. Request the Court to Enter the Divorce Decree

 Only after all outstanding issues are resolved and the necessary paperwork is filed with the court can a party move a divorce to conclusion.
-Once those steps are completed, you are nearly finished getting divorced.
+Once these steps are completed, you are nearly finished getting divorced.
 The final step is to file a praecipe for entry of a divorce decree.
 Generally, spouses no longer sign divorce papers.
 The decree arrives unobtrusively in the mail or, if you are represented, is sent to your attorney.

 © 5/2/11 Cooley & Handy